Thenlie/click-here-assessment/README.md

 Once dependencies have been installed you are ready to run the app!
 This can be done with the command `npm start` from the root directory of the project.
 If you would prefer to have the server update every time you make a change you can run the command `npm run watch` instead.
 You will see a console log stating '*API server running on port 3000!*'.
 This is the address for the backend express server.

 The server is now live and the API can be tested.
-This should be done with your favorite API testing software, mine is Insomnia Core.
+This should be done with your favorite API testing software, like Insomnia Core.
+To make this process easier, I have exported my Insomnia request collection.
+You can follow the documentation [here](https://docs.insomnia.rest/insomnia/import-export-data) to import this collection to your own instance of Insomnia.
+The file can be found in the [assets](https://github.com/Thenlie/click-here-assessment/tree/main/assets) directory of this repo.

 ## Testing